Whitney Nic James

 Prayer

 Lord, when people see me let the God in me meet them first.
 Continue feeding me the words to say to encourage and motivate your people.
 Allow me to share your Word without ego or selfish expectations in the way.
 Lord, keep me humble, grateful, and hungry.
 Hungry for your Word and always ready to be a witness for you.
-May my life be a living testimony, and may I always remember to give you the glory and the praise, forever.
+May my life be a living testimony, and may I remember to give you the glory and the praise forever.
 Amen.

 How to Use the SOAP Method to Study Scripture